Founder & Lead Editor

 Style and Versatility

-You know what?
 For a shoe this big, it actually looks pretty sharp.
 It has that unmistakable Nike polish.
-Reviewers have called it "slick-looking" and "classy," which is a hard balance to strike with a max-cushion silhouette.
-The 46mm stack gives it a chunky, modern aesthetic that fits right in with current sneaker trends.
+Reviewers call it "slick-looking" and "classy," which is hard to pull off with a max-cushion silhouette.
+That 46mm stack gives it a chunky, modern look that fits right into current sneaker trends.

 Ideal Scenarios Versatility is a strong suit here, provided you aren't trying to sprint.